AI Sessions

 ~/.claude/projects/) and convert it to an archival format.
 Tools like cctrace and ccexport take this approach.In-situ capture – Hook into the AI tool’s lifecycle to capture sessions as they happen, storing them directly in git.
 Entire.io and Claude Code Hooks take this approach.

-The ideal workflow combines both: lifecycle hooks for real-time capture during active development, and export tools for backfilling historical sessions.
+The ideal workflow combines several: lifecycle hooks for real-time capture during active development, commit-time notes for lightweight provenance, and export tools for backfilling historical sessions.